t4rra/CCStopper/README.md

 - [ ] Running in background
   - tbh i have no idea where to even start with this
   - Goal: have an option to run the ProcessKill script every set interval
-- [ ] Converting ProcessKill module to a batch script
-  - Done by running powershell commands from a batch script
-  - i'm just too lazy to do this lmao
 - [ ] Backup documentation/scripts
-  - Host on my own website?
 ## Known Issues
 > There are more issues in the [issues](https://github.com/eaaasun/CCStopper/issues) section; these are just the most common ones.